rankutah/blog/sites/blue-ridge-abbey/content/_index.md

 ## About Blue Ridge Abbey

-Why stay in a hotel?
 Step into quiet comfort of Blue Ridge Abbey Bed & Breakfast, a beautifully restored Queen Anne-style home in Buena Vista, Virginia.
 Just minutes from the Blue Ridge Parkway, Natural Bridge, Safari Park, and historic downtown Lexington, our bed and breakfast blends vintage elegance with modern comfort.
 Enjoy an unforgettable Blue Ridge Mountain getaway.

 The Blue Ridge Abbey has stood as a welcoming presence in Buena Vista for well over a century.
 Originally known as the Jordan House, this beautiful home has been a part of the town’s story since its earliest days.
 Some records date its construction to 1898, while local stories consistently suggest it may have been completed in 1903.